I – OBJECTIVES

 Honorary Members as defined in Article 7, are proposed and elected at a General Council Meeting.
 They do not have the right to vote.

 The official language of the UIP and its Constitution is English.

-The minutes of meetings are drafted in French, English and Spanish languages.
+The minutes of World Congresses are drafted in English, Spanish, and French languages.
 The minutes are signed by the President.

 The members of the Executive Committee cannot receive any payment for the duties which are entrusted to them.
 Nevertheless, their travelling expenses can be refunded, subject to the President’s and the Treasurer’s prior approval.

 The UIP is represented in legal proceedings, and in all actions of civil life, by its President or any other person delegated to this end by the General Council.